Swatzell/music-depot/README.md

 ## Wins + Challenges:

 A big win for me was getting everything from the api to display correctly.
 The discogs API is massive and has a ton of data so sorting through that correctly and getting it to display was a big win.
+A big challenge was getting the default image to show up on search results when there wasnt an available image.
+It took awhile to figure out that the api was inserting some weird link into the ones without a true image link and I was finally able to tell it that if it saw that link then replace it with the default image.